Staying in Your Own Home Seminar

-In the March 2017 edition you will find information on the Walk Around the World Program, Council's Consultation for the Disability Inclusion Action Plan and the Are You Ready Workshop which will be held in early April.
+In the May 2017 edition you will find information on the Staying in Your Own Home Seminar which will be held on Wednesday 17 May.
+There is also information about the National Volunteer Week, Boomerang Bags Sewing Sessions and the Composting and Worm Farming Forum with Pete Rutherford.
 This newsletter is now available to download as PDF and as a plain word document.
 To receive a copy of the Lane Cove Connection via email each month, sign up to the enewsletter

 Would you like information about your service or group included in the monthly Lane Cove Connection?